-Regionals Dates ’25: Sunday 30 March, Sunday 6 April and Sunday 13 April
+Regionals Dates ’25: Christchurch, Sunday 30 March, and Auckland, Sunday 13 April

 We’re excited to return our pared-down Barista events to the regions in 2025.